Neurodivergent Autistic Content Creator | Filmmaker | Actor | Presenter | Podcaster | Photographer |

-Sam Downie is a longtime Content Creator, with a 20+ year work/experience history in Radio, Theatre, Podcasting, Vlogging, Film, Television and Public Speaking.
-He’s currently a BAFTA considered Autistic Neurodiverse Filmmaker making short films, interviews & documentaries.
+Sam Downie is an Autistic Neurodivergent longtime Content Creator, with a 20+ year work/experience history in Radio, Theatre, Podcasting, Vlogging, Film and Television.
+He’s currently a BAFTA and British Council supported Autistic Neurodiverse Filmmaker making short films, interviews & documentaries.
 I love being a creative, passionate, experimental storyteller & filmmaker.

 Actor / Voice Actor

 Nominated for British Animated Short Film – BAFTA Film Awards 2020

 Sam is best known for playing various roles, his work spans over 20+ years as an actor/voice actor, on stage and screen.
 Kind, warm, caring & smiley.
 Full, rounded voice with a wide range of character on tap.